Jim-JMCD/TestFilesCreate/README.md

  * Includes a calculator for creating data in directory trees. [ Option -C ]
  * Will create a single file to directory trees of files, minimum file size = 2 bytes
  * Files can be identical or individully filled with random content.
- * File contents can either be printable or binary (from /dev/urandom)
+ * File contents can either be printable or binary.
+All contents generated from /dev/urandom.
  * Files sizes can be identical or randomly sized within a given range.
  * Run either interactively or unaccompanied in batch mode.
 _______________________________________________________________________
-TestFilesCreate is a Linux portable executable created from the bash script [TFile_Create](https://github.com/Jim-JMCD/Test_Files_Create) (private Github repository) using shc.
+TestFilesCreate is a Linux portable x64 executable created from the bash script [TFile_Create](https://github.com/Jim-JMCD/Test_Files_Create) (private Github repository) using shc.

 ### Dependency
 This requires a bash environment to run.